-- Specials will be held in the cohort homerooms to the greatest extent possible general music, art, library, computers. - Limit travel in the hallways - Limit need to disinfect and clean rooms/equipment between cohorts - PE will be conducted outside, or in the gymnasiums during inclement weather. - Students will not be allowed to change clothes for PE class - Activities will have to be ones that allow for social distancing to be maintained (examples may include personal fitness programs or activities, individual skill activities, "backyard" games that do not involve a large team component, etc) - Band and Chorus - Rehearsals conducted outside on the grass fields, in the auditorium, or in the cafeteria if available - Per NYSED guidance, music teachers should ensure that a distance of twelve feet in all directions is maintained between individuals when singing in chorus or music class and playing a wind instrument to avoid the spread of "aerosolized droplets" that could spread COVID - Using the outdoors, auditorium, or cafeteria will give us enough space to spread out the required distance.
+- Limit need to disinfect and clean rooms/equipment between cohorts - PE will be conducted outside, or in the gymnasiums during inclement weather. - Students will not be allowed to change clothes for PE class - Activities will have to be ones that allow for social distancing to be maintained (examples may include personal fitness programs or activities, individual skill activities, "backyard" games that do not involve a large team component, etc) - Band and Chorus - Rehearsals conducted outside on the grass fields, in the auditorium, or in the cafeteria if available - Per NYSED guidance, music teachers should ensure that a distance of sixfeet in all directions is maintained between individuals when singing in chorus or music class and playing a wind instrument to avoid the spread of "aerosolized droplets" that could spread COVID - Using the outdoors, auditorium, or cafeteria will give us enough space to spread out the required distance.
 Students should not share instruments or music.